Grand entrances are always impractical, that’s what makes them grand.

 This is one exceptional well sculpted and painted representation of our all-time favorite game-dame!
 If you can get her, don’t hesitate ’cause this version beats even my hallowed Snow Day statue.
 It really is the best representation of her yet!
 If you don’t care much about the print, just get the regular because that’s the only thing exclusive about her.
 I repeat; just get her!
 You won’t be disappointed.

-Item reviewed: Lara Croft (Tomb Raide: Guardian of Light)
+Item reviewed: Lara Croft (Tomb Raider: Guardian of Light)

 Type: mixed media (resin with cloth)